2. The gospel and the church, 2:1-22

 A privileged position in God's household, v20-22.

-Most commentators align the references in this passage to God's "household", "holy temple", "dwelling place for God", with the church universal, so Meyer.
-Often, the universal / catholic church is viewed as an organizational structure here on earth, but for Paul, the universal church is a heavenly gathering, usually in the sense of the last-days assembly before the Ancient of Days, the gathering of believers pasts, present, and future.
+Most commentators align the references to God's "household", his "holy temple", and "the dwelling place for God", with the church universal, so Meyer.
+Although the universal / catholic church is often viewed as an organizational structure here on earth, it is very unlikely that Paul views it in organizational terms.
+For Paul, the ekklhsia, "assembly / church", is primarily a heavenly gathering, usually in the sense of the last-days assembly before the Ancient of Days, a gathering of believers past, present, and future.
 Some suggest that pasa oikodomh means "every dwelling", rather than "whole building", implying that every local church joined together produces the "whole church", the universal church, so Mitton.
 O'Brien argues that Paul is referring here, not to the universal church, but to the local church, the local gathering of believers.
 In 1 Corinthians 3:16-17 the "temple of God" is the local gathering of believers, cf., 2Cor.6:16.

 So, what building is Paul speaking about?
 Is it the local Christian assembly, or the heavenly assembly?
-It is quite possible that when Paul speaks about the church, God's new community in Christ, the household of God, his dwelling place, the holy temple, .... he has both realities in mind, given that membership of one entails membership of the other.
-We gather and Christ is in our midst, and at the same time we are seated with Christ in the heavenlies.
+It is quite possible that when Paul speaks about the church (God's new community in Christ, the household of God, his dwelling place, the holy temple, ....) he has both realities in mind, given that membership in one entails membership in the other.
+When we gather, Christ is in our midst, and at that moment we are also seated with him in the heavenlies.
 If we are to lean toward one over the other, then the local church seems the best choice, given that the building is in the process of being "joined together", and rising "to become a holy temple", that "you are being built together"; the heavenly assembly is already complete (outside of the confines of time, of course).

-So then, believing Gentiles are privileged to join together with believing Jews as part of God's new community, his "holy temple" in this town or that town, each of these assemblies serving as an earthly expression of the heavenly gathering before the Ancient of Days.
+So then, believing Gentiles are privileged to join together with believing Jews as part of God's new community, his "holy temple", assembling in this town or that town, and each of these assemblies serves as an earthly expression of the heavenly assembly gathered before the Ancient of Days.

 v] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.